Sur Empire: Conquest of Raisen (1543)

 After the death of Bahadur Shah of Gujarat, Puran Mall recovered control of Raisin after it was annexed by Bahadur Shah in 1532.
 Upon his restored rule in the region, he led many tyrannical actions on the Muslim populace of the city.
 The survivors of this occasion developed a grudge against Puran Mall.
 Sher Shah, hearing of this, and seeking to obtain control of Raisen himself, began preparing for war.
 Sher Shah remarked:

 I did wrong when I said I would go towards Bengal.
 If Almighty God would vouchsafe me a recovery from this fever I will return with all speed, and Puran Mall who has enslaved the families of the Muslims in Chanderi and has made dancing girls of their daughters and did not accompany my son Qutab Khan — him will I so punish that he may be a warning to others.

 Before resorting to war, Sher Shah offered Varanasi to Puran Mall if he ceded Raisin.
 Puran Mall refused to agree to any offer, and as a result, Sher Shah declared war.
 Jalal Khan led the Afghan army, reaching Vidisha, where he merged forces with Sher Shah.
 The Afghan forces then advanced to Raisin, besieging it.
-The siege of the city lasted for six months until the artillery of Sher Shah destroyed the cities defenses, which led to Puran Mall surrendering.
+The siege of the city lasted for six months until the artillery of Sher Shah destroyed the cities defences, which led to Puran Mall surrendering.
 The treaty observed the points that: Free passage to himself [Puran Mall] and his family with their belongings, The retirement of Sher Shah to a distance of two marches from the fort, and Adil Khan and Qutab Khan to bind themselves by solemn oaths that Puran Mall and his family will not be molested in any way.

 Sher Shah and his army withdrew a distance of two marches from the fort per the agreement.
 However, Sher Shah then encountered widows of the chiefs of Chanderi, with many others waiting for Sher Shah along the roadside.
 They called out to Sher Shah:

 We have suffered from this inhuman and malignant infidel all kinds of tyranny and oppression.
 He has slain our husbands and our daughters he has enslaved, and made dancing girls of them, and has seized our lands, and all our worldly goods for a long time past. ...
 If you do not give us justice, hereafter, in the day of resurrection when the first and the last of all men shall be collected together, we will accuse you.

 Upon hearing this, and further seeing the ruined families of Muslim survivors, Sher Shah was reported to have tears dropped from his eyes, and his idea of the destruction of oppression overtook him.
 Furthermore, demanded by his army to take action, Sher Shah ordered an army led by Isa Khan Hajjab to lead a forced march, which caught up to the retreating detachment of Puran Mal.
 The Rajput forces put up resistance, but were entirely annihilated.